Skip to main content

 Additional Support Resources

-What can the University do to help you if you report the incident through the portal?
+What can the University do to help if you notify us through the portal?

-• Support you through the process of speaking to another organisation listed above and/or
+• Support you through the process of speaking to the police or other organisations listed above if you chose to do so;

 • Put a plan in place to keep you safe on campus.
-This could include, if appropriate, supporting you to make a formal complaint should the person you are reporting be another student or a member of staff – and/or
+This could include, if appropriate, supporting you to make a formal complaint should the person you are reporting be another student or a member of staff;

-• Offer you a Counselling and Mental Health STAR appointment – and/or
+• Offer you a Counselling and Mental Health STAR appointment;

 • Offer support, if necessary, with your accommodation